-I should not tease the climbers with virgin rock.
+I should not tease climbers with virgin rock.
 But I've never seen any climbing parties testing these magnificent walls.
 I mean, just look at those cracks!
-I'm not much of a climber, but these walls look real good even to me.
+I'm not much of a climber, but some of these walls along the East Carson River look real good even to me.

 The lack of climbers is likely due to the remoteness of the location, the difficulty of the approach, and the lack of knowledge in the climbing world about the walls that encase the Upper sections of the East Carson River.

 To our West sits The Prominence, exposed at the head of an open channel cutting up into the Stanislaus Peak Massif

 View West The Prominence

 We can see the open channel in the mountains heading West, up to the base of the Prominence.
 This section of our trip up to the headwaters through here is comparatively flat.